-The Association's Board are responsible for the other information, which comprises the Report of the Board.
+The Association's Board are responsible for the other information, which comprises the Annual Report of the Board of Management.
 Our opinion on the financial statements does not cover that report and we do not express an audit opinion thereon.

 Our responsibility is to read the other information and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
-Based solely on that work:
+Based solely on that work we have not identified material misstatements in the other information.